emadrg/Yolov8-training-BraTS2020/README.md

 ## Running the Algorithm

 After formatting your data, you can start the training process.
-You will need a .yaml file (mine is named coco8.yaml).
+All my code is at `brain_tumor_yolov8.py`.
+You will need a .yaml file (mine is named `coco8.yaml`).
 This file should have a specific structure where the path to the data and detection classes are specified.
 Modify this to fit your dataset but don't change the structure.
 Then, run these lines:

 ```python
 from ultralytics import YOLO